-Whit Altizer, a staffer in BTD’s Asia satellite office, recently spoke with Algarve Bike Holidays’ operator Paul Beesley to find out why Portugal should be your next destination.
-Following are highlights from their email interview, including the delicious Portuguese cuisine and why you should cycle Portugal while it is still a well-kept secret.
+Algarve Bike Holidays’ operator Paul Beesley filled us in (via email) on why Portugal should be your next destination.
+Check out the highlights from the interview, including the delicious Portuguese cuisine and why you should cycle Portugal while it is still a well-kept secret.

 Why do you think Portugal is best seen by bike?